-After leaving office in 1916, McAneny had at first retreated into the private sector, working as a manager on the business side of the New York Times.
+After leaving office in 1916, McAneny had at first retreated into the private sector, working as a manager on the business side of The New York Times.
 His return to public service began in 1921, when he became the chairman of the state transit commission.
-In 1926, McAneny was appointed to a new city planning committee by Mayor Jimmy Walker, where he worked to once again propose a permanent city planning commission; the effort failed.
+In 1926, McAneny was appointed by Mayor Jimmy Walker to a new city planning committee, where he worked to propose once again a permanent city planning commission; the effort failed.
 In the 1930s, McAneny even returned briefly to high-ranking municipal office in the waning days of the administration of Mayor John O'Brien, who appointed him sanitation commissioner in April 1933 and then comptroller in September of the same year.
 It is possible that the mayor offered McAneny the sanitation post to dissuade him from running against O'Brien in the 1933 mayoral election.
 That election, of course, was won by Fiorello La Guardia, with whom McAneny had a frosty relationship-the two men had been personal adversaries in a lawsuit during McAneny's tenure as transit commissioner, and McAneny disdained La Guardia's fiery populism-and he would spend La Guardia's long mayoralty outside city government.
-40

-137 "Chronology of Federal Hall Memorial Associates," n.d., Box 3, Folder 19, Federal Hall Memorial Associates Administrative Records; Robert Dowling to Ruth Bryan Rohde, April 4, 1939, Box 3, Folder 19, Federal Hall Memorial Associates Administrative Records.
+&lt;sup>138 "Chronology of Federal Hall Memorial Associates," n.d., Box 3, Folder 19, Federal Hall Memorial Associates Administrative Records; Robert Dowling to Ruth Bryan Rohde, April 4, 1939, Box 3, Folder 19, Federal Hall Memorial Associates Administrative Records.

-138 "The Reminiscences of George McAneny," 41-42.
+&lt;sup>139 "The Reminiscences of George McAneny," 41-42.

-Instead, McAneny would devote much of the 1930s to the leadership of the Regional Plan Association, a civic group dedicated to advancing the planning movement and implementing the privately developed Regional Plan of New York and Environs.
+Instead, McAneny would devote much of the 1930s to leading the Regional Plan Association (RPA), a civic group dedicated to advancing the planning movement and implementing the privately developed Regional Plan of New York and Environs.
 In fact, the roots of the RPA and its plan can be traced to the rejection of McAneny's original Committee on the City Plan by the Tammany mayor John Hylan in 1918.
 That committee's chief technical advisor had been the banker Charles Norton, who had relocated to New York after spearheading the creation of Daniel Burnham's Plan of Chicago, which itself had been privately developed by a group of businessmen.
 In December 1918, frustrated by New York City's refusal to commit itself to planning, and also believing that the appropriate scope for city planning extended well beyond the city's political boundaries, Norton submitted a proposal for a privately developed regional planning initiative to Olivia Slocum Sage's Russell Sage Foundation, which at the time was led by Robert de Forest.
-After several years of lobbying, Norton and his allies, including many of the men who had worked on the city government's planning and zoning projects in the 1910s, finally secured \$300,000 in funding from the foundation in
+After several years of lobbying, Norton and his allies, including many of the men who had worked on the city government's planning and zoning projects in the 1910s, finally secured \$300,000 in funding from the foundation in 1922.
+They would spend the remainder of the decade carrying out technical studies and developing a comprehensive plan for the physical development of a multi-county region that extended into three states.
+The Regional Plan of New York and Environs was the most far-reaching planning initiative that had ever been undertaken in the United States, and it pioneered many of the planning techniques that would later become commonplace elsewhere.

-139 "O'Brien Names McAneny to Fill Sanitation Post," New York Herald Tribune, April 19, 1933;
+&lt;sup>140 "O'Brien Names McAneny to Fill Sanitation Post," New York Herald Tribune, April 19, 1933;

-[&]quot;M'Aneny Gets Barry's Post Until Jan.
+&quot;M'Aneny Gets Barry's Post Until Jan.
 1," New York Herald Tribune, September 20, 1933.

-140 "The Reminiscences of George McAneny," 43-47.
+"The Reminiscences of George McAneny," 43-47.